C4ll-0f-Du5ty/AirBnB_clone/README.md

 Or by redirecting a file containing commands:

 cat commands.txt | ./console.py

-Authors
+## Authors
-This project was developed by Rowyda Shawky and Allem Abdelaziz.
+This project was developed by Allem Abdelaziz.